jamesplease/redux-resource/docs/guides/plugins.md

 ### Changing Built-In Action Type behavior

-Plugins are run **after** the built-in reducer code runs, so you can write plugins that affect the way the store behaves for certain action types.
+Plugins are run **after** the built-in reducer code runs, so you can write plugins that affect the way the reducer transforms the state for built-in action types.
 In the following plugin, we set a property on the store anytime a successful read occurs:

 ```js
 export default function(resourceName) {